For rates and fees of the Marriott Bonvoy Business, click here.

 Even though the Marriott Bonvoy Bold card doesn’t have an annual fee, you might be better off opening a different Marriott credit card.
 For starters, each of these cards has a bigger intro bonus:

-Of those three cards, the Marriott Bonvoy Boundless card makes the most sense to apply for if you’d like a bigger intro bonus — you’re only paying $95 for an extra 25,000 Marriott points.
-On top of that, each of the Marriott annual-fee cards comes with an annual free-night certificate (valid at hotels costing between 35,000 and 50,000 points per night depending on the card).
+Each of the Marriott annual-fee cards comes with an annual free-night certificate (valid at hotels costing between 35,000 and 50,000 points per night depending on the card).

 The Chase Marriott Bonvoy Bold also isn’t a good choice if you spend a lot at Marriott hotels.
 It only earns 3x points at participating Marriott hotels; all the other Marriott cards earn 6x points at participating Marriott hotels.

 The Marriott Bonvoy Bold credit card is worth keeping because it doesn’t have an annual fee and it has solid travel coverages that normally are found on Chase cards that have an annual fee.